 IMPORTANT MESSAGE REGARDING FICTION SUBMISSIONS

-Because of a backlog of material, new unsolicited Fiction submissions to the Antioch Review will be closed until at least April 2015.
+Because of a backlog of material, new unsolicited Fiction submissions to the Antioch Review will be closed until September 2015.
 The submission period for Poetry and Essays will continue as follows:

 Poetry: September 1 through April 30